 A string or Python regular expression.
 The HTTP check searches for this value in the response and reports as DOWN if the string or expression is not found.

-When true, reverses the behavior of the content_match option, i.e. the HTTP check reports as DOWN if the string or expression in content_match IS found. (default is false)
+When true, reverses the behavior of the content_match option, that is the HTTP check reports as DOWN if the string or expression in content_match IS found. (default is false)

 username & password